Get This: Podcast

-Highlights of the show were made available as free bi-weekly podcasts (not a link to the actual podcasts) downloadable from the Triple M website and the iTunes Store.
+Highlights of the show were made available as free bi-weekly podcasts downloadable from the Triple M website and the iTunes Store.
 Due to copyright and licensing reasons, podcasts could not include most of the music that was used on the radio show.
 Because of this, some of Martin's comedy sketches could not be heard on the podcast.
 Earlier sketches containing copyright music were included on the ends of later Podcasts, from #144 (29 October 2007) onwards.

 Aside from weekly wrap-up podcasts, special podcasts were often also released - for example those featuring a notable guest or a milestone episode.

 The show's podcasts were removed as of 1 January 2008 from the Triple M website, and were also removed from iTunes.
 From 4 August 2009 all of the 163 Get This podcasts were reinstated to the iTunes Store under the name of "Get This - Richard Marsland Lives Podcast", however they have since been removed.